jmscudder/COVID/index.md

 The 7 day averages for the daily increase in cases.
 If no new cases were reported, these lines would go to zero.
 ![](7dayaverage_cases.png)

->The average increase in reported cases for the seven days ending on Feb 27 is: 1189.0
+>The average increase in reported cases for the seven days ending on Mar 06 is: 1096.0
 >
->The last time cases per day were this high was Feb 26 2023: 1 day prior.
+>The last time cases per day were this high was Mar 05 2023: 1 day prior.
 >
->The seven day average then was: 1195 cases.
+>The seven day average then was: 1134 cases.

 >
->The last time cases per day was lower than this was Feb 04 2023: 23 days prior.
+>The last time cases per day was lower than this was Apr 23 2022: 317 days prior.
 >
->The seven day average then was: 1184 cases.
+>The seven day average then was: 1074 cases.
 >
->Feb 27 marks the lowest 7 day average in the last three weeks.
+>Mar 06 marks the lowest 7 day average in the last three weeks.

 The 7 day averages for the daily increase in hospitalizations and deaths.
 If no new events were reported, these lines would go to zero.
 ![](7dayaverage_hospital.png)

->The average increase in hospitalizations per day for the seven days ending on Feb 27 is: 0
+>The average increase in hospitalizations per day for the seven days ending on Mar 06 is: 43
 >
->Feb 27 marks the lowest 7 day average in hospitalizations in the last three weeks.
+>Mar 06 marks the lowest 7 day average in hospitalizations in the last three weeks.

 The 7 day average increase in cases, compared to the rate of first round vaccinations, second round vaccinations, and total number of vaccinations dispensed:
 ![](DailyVaccinationsCases.png)